Elmer L. Meyers Junior/Senior High School: Building

+Attached to the school was Wilkes-Barre Memorial Stadium, which contained a track and American football field used for all of Wilkes-Barre Area School District's public high schools and Holy Redeemer High School.

 Traditions

 The student body of Meyers were collectively referred to as "Mohawks".
 Meyers had many traditions including Moving Up Day, a ceremony that officially marked the junior class move to senior status, as well as the senior class moving to the stage for graduation, which happened the day after in the school's auditorium.
 The school also celebrated senior tea, a tradition that was started in the 1930s.